Munzeltje/Unet-Oesophagus/AMLab_AMC/AMLab_Unet/README.md

 # AMLab/AMC Version
-The implemented U-net is based on the U-net used for Kaggle's Carvana Image masking Challenge (as seen on, https://github.com/milesial/Pytorch-UNet),and https://github.com/jvanvugt/pytorch-unet that provides a general framework for U-nets, and https://github.com/shreyaspadhy/UNet-Zoo, a collection of UNet and hybrid architectures for the BraTS Brain Tumor Segmentation Challenge.
+The implemented U-net is based on the U-net used for Kaggle's Carvana Image masking Challenge (as seen on, https://github.com/milesial/Pytorch-UNet ),and https://github.com/jvanvugt/pytorch-unet that provides a general framework for U-nets, and https://github.com/shreyaspadhy/UNet-Zoo, a collection of UNet and hybrid architectures for the BraTS Brain Tumor Segmentation Challenge.

 The U-nets were adapted for our purposes.
-Nevertheless, closely following the paper introducing U-nets [U-Net](https://arxiv.org/pdf/1505.04597.pdf).
+Nevertheless, they closely follow the paper introducing U-nets [U-Net](https://arxiv.org/pdf/1505.04597.pdf).

 ## Usage

+There's no preloaded model available requires training first.

 ### Prediction